IRS Bank Account Levy Overview

 Help With IRS Bank Levy

 If you’ve received a Notice of Intent to Levy, you have a limited time before the IRS can levy your bank account.
-Contact a tax professional for assistance stopping the bank levy and finding a resolution to your tax debt problems.
+Contact a tax professional for assistance stopping the bank levy and finding a resolution to your tax liability problems.

 When you’re just starting out, you need professional ANSWERS you can count on, but you don’t want to pay to get this information.
 This is why we offer a 100% free consultation with a Fresh Start Program tax professional.
 Our honest, licensed professionals will evaluate your situation and provide you with the answers you need, so you can have the peace in mind and security of understanding your options.
 Chat with us live right now or call us if you prefer.
 We are NOT sales people, we’re true tax professionals.